ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

     "UploadId": "YjgxYmRmODItOWRiMi00YmI2LTk1NTMtODBhYWYwYmFjZGYx"
 }
 ```
+> [!primary]
-> ⚠️: Do not forget to save the upload ID, key and bucket name for use with the upload-part command.
+> Do not forget to save the upload ID, key and bucket name for use with the upload-part command.

 Then, for each part, you need to make an upload-part command where you specify the bucket, key and upload ID:

-> :exclamation: Part numbers can be any number from 1 to 10,000 inclusive.
+> [!warning] Part numbers can be any number from 1 to 10,000 inclusive.
 You can check the technical limitations,["here"](https://help.ovhcloud.com/csm/en-ca-public-cloud-storage-s3-limitations?id=kb_article_view&sysparm_article=KB0034706).

 ```bash
 user@host:~$ aws s3api upload-part --bucket test-bucket --key filename --part-number 1 --body filename_part1 --upload-id "YjgxYmRmODItOWRiMi00YmI2LTk1NTMtODBhYWYwYmFjZGYx"